![]() ![]() Choose another writer in this calendar:

 manuscript of an unpublished autobiographical novel.
 Agnon returned in 1924 to Jerusalem, and his family followed soon

 after.
-During an Arab uprising in 1929, Agnon lost again his home
+And again, in 1929, Agnon lost his home

 where he lived for the rest of his life.
 A sign near his home warned